Code-Your-Future/node-status-code-website/README.md

   ...
 ]
 ```

+#### 2. New template: `index`

-2. Create a new [Handlebars](http://handlebarsjs.com/) template in the website repository that displays the code, phrase and the cat image for each object in the response.
+Create a new [Handlebars](http://handlebarsjs.com/) template in the website repository that displays the code, phrase and the cat image for each object in the response.
 Clicking the cat should take the user to the corresponding status detail page.

+#### 3. New Website Route: `/`:

-3. Create a new route `/` in the website that fetches the cats from the new API endpoint defined in step 1, and renders them using the template created in step 2.
+Create a new route `/` in the website that fetches the cats from the new API endpoint defined in step 1, and renders them using the template created in step 2.

 ## Stretch goals